ath0rus/Projectcts/index.md

 ### Under development
 This website is still under development and will be updated in the coming weeks.
-The plan is to have this website running by chrismas 2020
+The plan is to have this website running by christmas 2020
 <!--
 ### Markdown